 I recently changed from Verizon DSL [Digital Subscriber Line]

+DSL is an acronym for Digital Subscriber Line, a technology that transmits digital data across existing voice telephone lines.
 DSL is more correctly referred to as ADSL in most cases.
 The “A” stands for asymmetric, which means that data is transmitted faster in one direction than the other.
 In most cases, that means that the download speed of an ADSL connection is faster than the upload speed.
 This tradeoff reflects the fact that in normal internet usage, people download significantly more than they upload.
+DSL coexists with voice (a.k.a.
+POTS) on the same wires by being transmitted at frequencies above human hearing.
+(Click on the term for full definition.)

 '>DSL to Charter Cable internet services.
 About a week later, I started receiving warnings via email from Charter telling me to stop downloading music from limewire (copyright infringement?).
 After that they sent notices to stop downloading movies from UTorrent.
 What’s funny is that both were files that never finished downloading.
 What I want to know is how do they know who I am, where I go on the internet and when I choose to save something to my computer?
 How does someone else know when your on a website downloading anything?